 Antibody-mediated antigen detection approaches are separated into direct and indirect detection, and the choice of which approach to use is dependent upon the level of target antigen expression.

-In direct antibody detection, the antibody against the target antigen (primary antibody) is conjugated to an enzyme, most often HRP or AP, which is then activated by adding substrate.
+In direct antibody detection, the antibody against the target antigen (primary antibody) is conjugated to an enzyme, most often HRP or AP, which is then activated by adding appropriate substrates.
 Alternatively, the primary antibody is conjugated to a fluorophore for detection by fluorescence microscopy.
-While direct detection does not require an additional step of adding a secondary antibody, signal amplification is not possible and therefore the signal may be difficult to detect if the protein is found in small quantities.
-Additionally, the conjugation process may in some cases interfere with the binding of the primary antibody with the target antigen.
-A major advantage of this method, though, is that multicolor fluorescent staining is only limited by the number of different fluorophores that the detection system (fluorescent microscope) can detect and not by the availability of the different primary antibodies in various species, which can often be restricted to just a single species.
+While direct detection does not require the additional step of adding a secondary antibody, there is little signal amplification possible.
+Therefore, the signal may be difficult to detect if the target antigen is present at low levels in the sample.
+Also, the conjugation process may in some cases interfere with the ability of the primary antibody to react with the target antigen.
+A major advantage of this method, though, is that multicolor fluorescence staining is only limited by the number of different fluorophores that the detection system (fluorescence microscope) can detect and not by the availability of the different primary antibodies raised in various species, which can often be restricted to only one.

-The indirect method of detection employs a secondary antibody with specificity against the unlabeled primary antibody to amplify the primary signal.
+The indirect method of detection employs a secondary antibody, which reacts with the unlabeled primary antibody to amplify the detection signal.
 This amplification is possible because multiple secondary antibodies can bind to a single primary antibody, and thus the sensitivity of detection of target antigens increases with the addition of secondary antibodies.
 The most popular methods of detection are with enzyme- and fluorophore-conjugated secondary antibodies.
 After multiple secondary antibodies bind to each primary antibody, the enzyme label (usually HRP or AP) is then reacted with substrate to yield the chromogenic response.
-A further advantage of using enzyme-labeled systems is the option to make the product electron dense for electron microscopy.
+A further advantage of using enzyme-labeled systems is the option to make the product electron-dense for electron microscopy.
 The following image provides an example of indirect and direct IHC staining methods.

-Avidin is a tetrameric protein naturally found in egg whites that binds with high affinity and specificity to biotin.
+Avidin is a tetrameric protein naturally found in egg white that binds with high affinity and specificity to biotin.
 The Avidin-Biotin Complex (ABC) method of antigen detection exploits this binding affinity by using a secondary antibody conjugated to biotin to amplify the signal from the primary antibody.
 HRP or AP is conjugated to a large avidin–biotin complex, which is then added to the sample to enzymatically label each complex and further amplify the signal.
 Nowadays, most researchers use conjugates made with streptavidin instead of avidin because the former yields less nonspecific binding.

-The Labeled Streptavidin Biotin (LSAB) method builds upon the ABC method by conjugating the enzyme reporter directly to avidin.
+The Labeled Streptavidin Biotin (LSAB) method builds upon the ABC method by conjugating the enzyme reporter directly to streptavidin.
 The complexes that are formed are smaller than the large complexes that are formed via the ABC method, and therefore difficult-to-reach epitopes are more easily tagged with LSAB.
-Evidence shows that LSAB can increase the sensitivity of detection 8-fold over traditional ABC detection.
+Evidence shows that LSAB can increase the sensitivity of detection up to ~8-fold over the traditional ABC method

-The Phosphatase-Anti-Phosphatase (PAP) method offers greater sensitivity because the approach uses an additional level of amplification over ABC and LAB.
+The Phosphatase-Anti-Phosphatase or Peroxidase/Anti-Peroxidase (PAP) method offers greater sensitivity because the approach uses an additional level of amplification over ABC and LSAB.
 In PAP, an unconjugated secondary antibody is added to the primary antibody, resulting in multiple secondary antibodies bound to each primary antibody.
 A tertiary antibody complexed with peroxidase is then added, and because multiple tertiary antibodies will bind to each secondary antibody, the level of amplification upon substrate activation can be as much as 100 to 1,000 times greater than secondary antibody–mediated amplification.
 Although it requires an additional antibody (anti-phosphatase or anti-peroxidase), an added benefit of PAP is that less primary antibody can be used for each sample staining.
 The ease of use and availability of multiple types of LSAB reagents have largely supplanted the PAP-based methods.

-Immunoenzymatic tissue staining results from the reaction of a soluble substrate with an enzyme to produce an insoluble, colored product that is deposited at antigenic sites.
-The intensity of the color produced when the substrate is added should correlate with the concentration of the primary antibody and the respective tissue antigen.
-Many enzymes are used for these applications, but the most common selections are horseradish peroxidase (HRP) and calf intestinal alkaline phosphatase (AP).
-Enzymatic activity is dependent on several variables, including enzyme and substrate cooncentration, buffer, pH, temperature, and possibly light.
+Immunoenzymatic tissue staining is the result of the reaction of a soluble substrate with an enzyme, which produces an insoluble, colored product that is deposited at antigenic sites.
+The intensity of the color produced when the substrate is added should correlate with the concentrations of the primary antibody and the respective tissue antigen it binds to.
+Many enzymes have been used for these applications, but the most common selections are HRP and calf intestinal alkaline phosphatase.
+Enzymatic activity is dependent on several variables, including enzyme and substrate concentration, buffer, pH, temperature, and possibly light levels.

 Substrates range from basic formulations that have been the standard for years to kits that have been optimized for high sensitivity and low background signal.

-Signal amplification can be further enhanced by tyramide signal amplification (TSA), which may be used in conjunction with peroxidase-conjugated detection systems.
-This approach utilizes the catalytic activity of the peroxidase conjugate to increase the amount of dye or label localized to the antigen-bound primary antibody.
-Briefly, after the primary and peroxidase-conjugated secondary antibodies are complexed to the antigen, tyramide derivatives conjugated to a protein probe are added to the sample.
+Signal amplification can be further enhanced by Tyramide Signal Amplification (TSA), which may be used in conjunction with HRP-conjugated detection systems.
+This approach utilizes the catalytic activity of the HRP conjugate to increase the amount of dye or label localized to the antigen-bound primary antibody.
+Briefly, after the primary and HRP-conjugated secondary antibodies are complexed to the antigen, tyramide derivatives conjugated to a protein probe are added to the sample.
 The tyramide derivatives react with the peroxidase conjugated to the secondary antibodies to form highly reactive tyramide radicals, which covalently bind to any tyrosine residues in proximity to the short-lived activated tyramide.
 Once bound, detection of the tyramide-conjugated protein probe is performed using peroxidase-conjugated antibodies specific to the probe, or peroxidase-conjugated streptavidin if the probe is biotin.
-TSA systems are reported to increase the detection of very low-expressed proteins by 100-fold, although downsides of this approach are the high cost of the proprietary kits, the high level of optimization required and the possible increase in background signal.
+TSA systems are reported to increase the detection of rare proteins by up to ~100-fold.
+The disadvantages of this approach are the high cost of the proprietary TSA kits, the high level of optimization that is often required, and a possible increase in background staining.

-Avidin is positively charged and glycosylated, which can result in high background staining due to both nonspecific binding and interaction with sugar-binding lectins in the tissue sample.
-Streptavidin, while evolutionarily unrelated to avidin, shows a similar affinity for biotin but can reduce high background staining because it is not glycosylated and is only slightly negatively charged.
-Thermo Scientific NeutrAvidin Protein is a commercially-available form of avidin that is deglycosylated and modified to have a neutral charge.
+Avidin (AV) is positively charged and glycosylated, which can result in high background staining due to both nonspecific binding and interaction with sugar-binding lectins in the tissue sample.
+Streptavidin (SA), while evolutionarily unrelated to avidin, shows a similar high affinity for biotin.
+It can reduce high background staining because it is not glycosylated and is only slightly negatively charged.
+Pierce NeutrAvidin (NA) protein is a form of avidin that is deglycosylated and modified to have a neutral charge.
 These modifications can further reduce the nonspecific binding, which can result in higher than acceptable background staining.

 For Research Use Only.
 Not for use in diagnostic procedures.